 We thought six to ten women would come, but word spread and we had about 30 women in the room and another 10 or so crowding around the doors and peering in the windows!

 At first they were shy to talk about being pregnant and having babies.
 But like women the world over, once you chat a little to make them feel comfortable, they were soon competing to tell their birth stories.

 What we learn from this process is invaluable.
 We are used to performing rigorous research, and always have all the stats at our fingertips.
 And we also visit hospitals and conduct in-depth interviews with key healthcare experts, to better understand the situation on the ground.
 But how nothing can substitute for the real, unfiltered experiences of communities and service users.

 One of the main causes of maternal death is anaemia.
 These women are so lacking in iron that once they start bleeding at the birth they don’t stop.

-We asked the women the same question.
+We asked the women in our focus group the same question.
 There was a silence, then a bit of whispering and giggling.
 Then one brave woman spoke up.
-‘That’s not the reason’ she said ‘it’s because we don’t want our babies to have dark skin!’
+“That’s not the reason,” she said, “it’s because we don’t want our babies to have dark skin!”
 Iron tablets are black.
 They make the faeces black.
-In India having a fair skin is rated very highly and is your passport to a good job and a good marriage.
+In India having a fair skin is rated very highly, and is seen as a passport to a good job and a good marriage.
 So the thought that these pills would make their baby’s skin darker was a great disincentive for these women.